Berkley | 2020

 This was definitely interesting.
 It wasn’t what I was expecting, but that isn’t a bad thing this time.
 It’s a novel I won’t soon forget and the catalyst for my decision to not read horror novels involving teeth for the rest of my fucking life.
 Thank you very much.

 This is hard to review because it’s essentially a spoiler minefield from beginning to end, but I’ll do my best to explain why you should read this book if you’re looking for, what I’m calling, Girls’ Weekend Horror.

 Honestly, I didn’t hate this.
 I might have actually really liked it.
 I think my expectations were tempered by the abundance of disappointed reviews I came across before I ever cracked this one open – and by cracked open, I mean swiped open because #netgalley.
 I get some of the criticisms, but for me, I had a good time.
 And I wasn’t even high!

 Elise, Julie, Mae and Molly are college best friends who have drifted apart because of life shit.
 If you’ve aged passed your early 20s, you know how it goes.
-It’s so easy to be best friends in college, but once you’ve graduated and go your separate ways in life – be that work or family or travel – it’s not as easy to maintain that bond or the regularity of seeing each other.
+It’s so easy to be best friends in college, but once you’ve graduated and go your separate ways in life, it’s not as easy to maintain that bond or the regularity of seeing each other.

 It also doesn’t help when one of you goes fucking missing.

 Julie, while solo-hiking through the Acadia National Park, as one does when they’re living out the Wild interlude of their life, disappears.
 No trace.
 No hope to find her in the 47,000-acre wilderness.
 After so much time has passed, Julie is legally declared dead.
 A funeral is held.
 Everyone moves on as best they can, but the friendship between the remaining three women falters as Elise refuses to accept that Julie is really dead.